w3f/polkadot-wiki/docs/kusama-claims.md

 ### Third Party Claims Processes

-**We do not recommend using a third-party app or process to perform your claim or acquire KSM**
+**We do not recommend using a third-party app or process to perform your claim or acquire KSM.**

 Claiming using a third-party process can lead to the loss of your allocation, therefore we cannot recommend using any third party apps to do so.
 Manually specifying your transaction data, as